Our response to the sustained Coronavirus (COVID-19) pandemic – updated July 2022

 - Coughs and sneezes.
 We understand there are many reasons why someone may have a cough or sneeze.
 However, whilst visiting a site please make sure you have a tissue with you at all times so that you can catch a cough or sneeze.
 Please then immediately dispose of the tissue in the bin.
 Remember – Catch it.
 Bin it.
 Kill it.

-- You will be asked to complete a Visiting Declaration and Consent Form and in addition to the rapid testing your temperature will be taken.
+- You will be asked to complete a Visiting Declaration and Consent Form and in addition to the offer of a rapid test your temperature will be taken.
 If your temperature is outside of the normal range (above 37.8c) your visit will not be able to go ahead.

-- Visits will be conducted in designated areas which include garden areas, and some Services may have designated rooms inside.
-Again, this will be detailed in the Policy or Protocol for that Service.
+- Visits will be conducted in designated areas which include garden areas, designated rooms inside and also some peoples living accomodation.

 - Some Patients & Service Users may be more vulnerable to Covid-19 due to various characteristics so there may be individual visiting requirements in place.
 The Service will be able to tell you if this applies to the person you are visiting.